 The MBTA Silver Line Phase III is the third and final phase of a bus rapid transit system that will connect Silver Line - Washington Street to Silver Line - Waterfront.
-The MBTA will continue the Environmental Permitting Process.
-Once a locally preferred alignment has been determined, the MBTA will commence and complete Preliminary Engineering.

 Silver Line - Washington Street began Revenue Operation in July 2002 which serves patrons from Temple Place in Boston to Dudley Square Station in Roxbury with 14 stops along Washington Street.

-Silver Line - Waterfront began Revenue Operations in December 2004 which services patrons from South Station to South Boston with 3 underground stations and services routes to BMIP, City Point and the Airport terminals.
+Silver Line - Waterfront began Revenue Operations in December 2004 which services patrons from South Station to South Boston with

+3 underground stations and services routes to BMIP, City Point and the Airport terminals.
 Vehicle procurement for Silver Line Phase I (Washington Street) can be located under the Revenue Vehicle section of this document.